maelfabien/maelfabien.github.io/_posts/2019-5-20-HortonWorks.md

 **User**

 Once started, the Sandbox is accessible from your local computer, in SSH, on the Port 2222.
-We will be using username : `raj_ops` and password `raj_ops` as it is pre-registered.
+We will be using the username: `raj_ops` and password `raj_ops` as it is pre-registered.

 There are many pre-configured users for the HortonWorks Sandbox, including :